multi-objective/moocore/python/doc/source/whatsnew/index.rst

   :func:`~moocore.generate_ndset`.
 Shape ``"convex-simplex"`` is now equivalent to ``generate_ndset(..., method="simplex") ** 2``, which is slightly more
   uniform than the previous approach.
+- The default method of :func:`~moocore.hv_approx` is now ``"Rphi-FWE+"``, which is typically as accurate as the other methods, but significantly faster.

 Version 0.2.0 (10/01/2026)
 ---------------------------